crosstheages/public-data/patch-notes.md

   - You now dynamically see how many chests left you need to unlock before getting slot #3.
 - Crafting
   - You now have an "auto" button for power up.
 It will automatically consume eligible duplicate cards at 0 potential from highest to lowest numbering in order to reach the rank you set.

+## 0.2.7b Patch

+`2022-12-04 23:30 UTC`

+Fixes

+- Duels
+  - Deck cost of the player is now correctly displayed.
+  - End of the game will correctly wait for all visual effects to end.
+- Cards
+  - Various selection fixes.
+- Crafting
+  - Fixed an issue where NFT card would not be selectable.
+  - Various layout fixes.
+- System
+  - Visual effects on macOS are back.
+    - Note: We re-implemented temporary the old way to render them.

 ## 0.2.7 Patch